box/developer.box.com/content/guides/api-calls/api-versioning-strategy.md

 ## Versioning considerations

-When building your request, consider that:
+When building your request, consider the following:

-- If you do not specify a version, the service returns an initial version - version that existed before year based versioning was introduced.
-If the initial version doesn't exist, then the response will return an HTTP error code `400 - Bad Request`.
+ - If you do not specify a version, the service will return the initial version—the version that existed before year-based versioning was introduced.
+If the initial version does not exist, the response will return an HTTP error code 400 - Bad Request.
-- When the version header is specified, but the requested version is unavailable, then the response will return an HTTP error code `400 - Bad Request`.
+ - If the version header is specified but the requested version is unavailable, the response will return an HTTP error code 400 - Bad Request.

 You can check [Versioning Errors](#versioning-errors) for more information.